bright/new-www/content/projects/hs-baumappe-–-document-management-apps-for-construction.md

 <div className="image">![Document Management Apps for Construction](../../static/images/app_mockups_dodocumenttion_management_apps.png "Mockup examples designed by Heinrich Schmid's Product Design Team.")</div>

-<center>Mockup examples designed by Heinrich Schmid's Product Design Team. </center>
+Mockup examples designed by Heinrich Schmid's Product Design Team.

 **The initial phase involved launching the MVP – HS Baumappe iOS and Android applications** designed to facilitate the creation and sharing of documents among the construction crew, clients, and external contractors.
 Thanks to sophisticated access management**, only employees with the appropriate credentials can access the various documents, significantly enhancing security and data protection.